-Hello!
-My name is Kylie (“Ky”) Wojciechowski, and, to answer your question, the trick to pronouncing my last name is to say “Where’s your house key?” quickly.
+Hi!
+My name is Kylie (or “Ky”, either works) Wojciechowski, and, to answer your question, the trick to pronouncing my last name is to say “Where’s your house key?” quickly.

-Now that that’s out of the way: I’m a technical writer, UX researcher, and user advocate.
+Now that that’s out of the way: I’m a user experience researcher & technical communicator.

-I’m in my first year in the Master of Science in Information program at the University of Michigan’s School of Information, specializing in UX Research & Design.
+I’m in the second semester of my first year in the Master of Science in Information program at the University of Michigan’s School of Information, specializing in User Experience (UX) Research & Design.

-When I wasn’t in class, I served as a senior mentor at SVSU’s Writing Center, as web editor of my campus newspaper, and as an information management co-op at The Dow Chemical Company.
+When I wasn’t in class, I served as a junior researcher with SVSU’s Center for Usability Studies & Universal Design, as a senior mentor at SVSU’s Writing Center, as web editor and editor-in-chief of my campus newspaper, and as an information management co-op at The Dow Chemical Company.
 (I transitioned to that role full-time immediately following graduation.)
-I’m passionate about usable and accessible writing and design, which came through in my work as a junior researcher with SVSU’s Center for Usability Studies and Universal Design.

 Photo by Jacob Browning Photography.